 - Discontinue aspirin, non-steroidal anti-inflammatory medications and certain other medications eight days before your colonoscopy.
 Discuss all of your medications with your physician prior to scheduling your colonoscopy

 Your physician will give you specific instructions on what you need to do to prepare for the procedure.
 In addition to cleansing your colon, you may be given antibiotics before having a colonoscopy.
 You might receive antibiotics before your procedure if you have certain types of artificial heart valves or have had to take antibiotics in the past before other dental or surgical procedures.
-You should discuss your specific situation with your doctor.
+If you have other ongoing conditions, like hemorrhoids during a colonoscopy, you should discuss them with your doctor.

 What to Expect During a Colonoscopy